UNESCO honors Angela Merkel with Peace Prize – DW – 02/07/2023

 'A great woman'

-For this event, giant posters of Angela Merkel are everywhere in Yamoussoukro, and the former Chancellor has become the talk of the town.
-"I read in the newspaper that she will receive the Félix-Houphouët-Boigny Peace Prize.
+For this event, giant posters of Angela Merkel are everywhere in Yamoussoukro, and the former chancellor has become the talk of the town.
+"I read in the newspaper that she will receive the prize.
 She deserves it because she is a great woman.
 She has done many actions for peace," one resident told DW.

 "She is a really admirable woman.
 We would like to become like her,'' another resident said.